Khalil-Foulks/Data-Structures/Data_Structures_Questions.md

 ## Stack

 1. What is the runtime complexity of `push` using a list?
+O(1) - push method uses the index to find start of array and add before the prev start of the array.

 2. What is the runtime complexity of `push` using a linked list?
+O(1) - Add to head just needs a new head node and a pointer pointing it to the prev head.

 3. What is the runtime complexity of `pop` using a list?
+O(1) - pop method uses the last index of list to add to the end

 4. What is the runtime complexity of `pop` using a linked list?
+O(1) - you just need to change the prev head to the new head

 5. What is the runtime complexity of `len` using a list?
+O(1)- the array doesn't need to be iterated over

 6. What is the runtime complexity of `len` using a linked list?
+O(n) - The linked list neads to be interated over

 ## Queue

 1. What is the runtime complexity of `enqueue` using a list?
+O(1) - push method uses the index to find start of array and add before the prev start of the array.

 2. What is the runtime complexity of `enqueue` using a linked list?
+O(1) - you just need to change the prev tail to point to the new tail, new tail point to none

 3. What is the runtime complexity of `dequeue` using a list?
+O(1) - pop method uses the last index of list to add to the end

 4. What is the runtime complexity of `dequeue` using a linked list?
+O(1) - you just need to change the prev head to the new head

 5. What is the runtime complexity of `len` using a list?
+O(1)- the array needs to be iterated over

 6. What is the runtime complexity of `len` using a linked list?
+O(n) - The linked list neads to be interated over

 ## Doubly Linked List